Tactics

 The snort (or wheeze) indicates a buck is ready to challenge another, and under the right circumstances can be deadly.
 Though it may spook bucks that aren’t looking for a fight, it will also lure in that gnarled old monarch you’re hunting.

-A grunt call is used in close quarters, inside about 60 yards, but the snort and wheeze can reach at least 100 yards on a quiet day.
+A grunt call is used in close quarters, inside about 60 yards.
+The snort and wheeze can reach at least 100 yards on a quiet day.
 You can’t over call using the snort and wheeze.
 I’ve watched bucks snort and wheeze several times when tending a receptive doe with a rival buck close by.
-It’s a great call for bringing in distant bucks for a close bow shot or getting a buck out of the brush into a clear shooting lane for a rifle shot.
+It’s a great call for bringing in distant bucks for a close bow shot.
+Or it can help get a buck out of the brush into a clear shooting lane for a rifle shot.

 Antler rattling on its own can be effective during the rut, but combining rattling with calling can close the deal on a wise old buck.
 Older buck fights are a noisy affair, with lots of brush popping and antler banging.
 An occasional snort or grunt can help persuade bucks to get in on the action or inspire an attempt to sneak in and breed the doe while competitors are battling.
 While calls are very useful, sounds like breaking branches, rattling antlers and thumping the ground with the back of antlers all mimic fights that rutting bucks are ready to join.